 The time to begin developing financial security is today.
 Whether you start small or start big, the important thing is to start.
 If you don’t know where to start, call an objective financial planner – not one of the ones who will sell you the latest, greatest annuity, mutual fund or insurance product, but one of the ones who offer advice free from any conflicts of interest.
 Most of these objective advisors will give you an hour or so, and a few pointers to get started, for free.

 There you have it: 5 money truths that will help you feel less overwhelmed and intimidated by the financial decisions that all of us face.
-Though none of these money truths are new, they are unknown or ignored by many.
+Though none of these truths are new, they are unknown or ignored by many.
 Learning to live by them will allow you to positively impact your financial security.
 Ignoring them can lead to insecurity at the least, and calamity at the extreme.
 Now is the time to take control and chart your own future.
 Now is the time to seize the day.